Ovenbird Seiurus aurocapilla

 Black-throated Gray Warbler Setophaga nigrescens

 There is but a single report of the extremely rare Black-throated Gray Warbler in county history.
-Noel Wamer noted one wintering through at least 2 January 1974 (Stevenson, 1974).
+Noel Wamer noted one in 1973 that wintered here through at least 2 January 1974 (Stevenson, 1974).
 No precise details beyond that are available.

 Black-throated Green Warbler Setophaga virens

-Black-throated Greens occur most regularly in the eastern part of the county, and seem to particularly favor old growth coastal oak hammocks.
-The trails on Big Talbot Island SP, Fort George Island, and Hanna Park are probably your best opportunities along with perhaps Theodore Roosevelt Preserve and the fringes of Reddie Point Preserve near the river.
+Black-throated Green Warblers occur most regularly in the eastern part of the county, and seem to favor old growth coastal oak hammocks.
+The trails on Big Talbot Island State Park, Fort George Island, and Hanna Park are probably your best opportunities along with Theodore Roosevelt Preserve and the fringes of Reddie Point Preserve near the river.

 Canada Warbler Cardellina canadensis

 Canada Warbler is another incredibly rare species in the county, and thus is not one I can provide much advice on targeting.
-The earliest record is of a specimen collected on 16 September 1964 (Stevenson, 1965), followed by one reported on the CBC on 26 December 1971.
+The earliest record is of a specimen collected on 16 September 1964 (Stevenson, 1965), followed by one reported on the Christmas Bird Ccount on 26 December 1971.
 Peggy Powell reported one at a birdbath on 19 September 1986 (Atherton & Atherton, 1987), and another was reported on Fort George Island 13 October 1991 (Stevenson & Anderson, 1994).
-Lastly, Julie Cocke reported them from her yard on 9 May 2007 and again on 1 October 2011.
+Julie Cocke reported one from her yard on 9 May 2007 and again on 1 October 2011.
 Recent reports include one at Theodore Roosevelt Area on 16 September 2017 and another at Hanna Park from 30 September through 8 October 2019.

 My best advice is to ‘expect’ them more in fall, and based on observations across the state I’d suggest they peak between 20 September and 3 October each year, so be extra vigilant around that time.